 Whole Community Preparedness - Subrecipients should engage with the whole community to advance individual and community preparedness and to work as a nation to build and sustain resilience.
-In doing so, Subrecipients are encouraged to consider the needs of individuals with disabilities and limited English proficiency in the activities and projects funded by the grant.
+In doing so, Subrecipients are encouraged to consider the needs of individuals with access and functional needs and limited English proficiency in the activities and projects funded by the grant.

 Subrecipients should utilize established best practices for whole community inclusion and engage with stakeholders to advance individual and jurisdictional preparedness and resilience.
-In doing so, Subrecipients are encouraged to consider the necessities of all Californians in the activities and projects funded by the grant including individuals with access or functional needs, defined as:
+Subrecipients are encouraged to consider the necessities of all Californians in the activities and projects funded by the grant, including children, seniors, individuals with disabilities or access and functional needs, individuals with diverse culture and language use, individuals with lower economic capacity, and other underserved populations.